Models as Approximations II: A Model-Free Theory of Parametric Regression: Summary and Conclusion

+The ``conspiracy effect'' (2) above is now a corollary of the definition: If the functional is not constant across regressor distributions, it will incur random variability on empirical regressor distributions, and this at the familiar rate~$N^{-1/2}$.

-Intuitively this notion of misspecification means that whatever is measured by $\Bthetadot$ depends on where in regressor space the observations have fallen.
-Because most regressions consist of fitting some functional form of the regressors to the response, misspecification of the functional form is equivalent to misspecification of its parameters viewed as regression functionals: depending on where the regressors fall, the misspecified functional form needs adjustment of its parameters to achieve the best approximation over the distribution of the regressors.
+The link between the proposed definition and conventional ideas of mis-/well-specification is as follows: Because most regressions consist of fitting some functional form of the regressors to the response, misspecification of the functional form is equivalent to misspecification of its parameters viewed as regression functionals: depending on where the regressors fall, the misspecified functional form needs adjustment of its parameters to achieve the best approximation over the distribution of the regressors.